 I started to work for ARC as I was impressed by the professionalism of the staff I met and their commitment to high quality in delivery of their training; I also believe that ARCs vision of involving people who receive support from social care agencies in everything they do fits with my own beliefs and values of wanting people to be at the centre of their support and involved as much as possible in decision making and being involved in shaping the support they receive.

-I am a freelance Assessor/Verifier with ARC Scotland supporting candidates to achieve all levels of Care Awards and also CSLM Level 10.
+I joined ARC Scotland as a freelance Assessor/Verifier supporting candidates to achieve all levels of Care Awards and also CSLM Level 10.

 I began my working life in Royal Edinburgh Hospital working night shift since my children were young.